 We recognise that some children may need different levels of support at different times throughout their education.
 We ensure that we work with parents/carers closely to ensure we are fully meeting not only the child's needs but the family's needs.
 A detailed scheme of work is in place throughout school for Relationships, Sex & Health Education (RSE), which includes P.S.H.E, and aims to encourage communication between children and their peers.
 They have opportunities to discuss their own thoughts and feelings.

-Intervention programmes, run within school, can include:
+Intervention programmes that run within school, can include:

 - Musical Interaction

+- ELSA (Emotional Literacy Support Assistants)

-- Social Stories
+- Social stories

-- Time to Talk
+- Time to talk

 Additional support from Cherry Tree Academy includes: